Updated August 23, 2023

-- TFTP – Trivial File Transfer Protocol is a way in which the client can get a file and put it into a remote host, the nodes which boot from LAN use it.
+- TFTP – Trivial File Transfer Protocol is how the client can get a file and put it into a remote host, the nodes that boot from LAN use it.

-- SFTP – SSH File Transfer Protocol, provides a secure connection to transfer files and traverse the file system on local and remote systems.
+- SFTP – SSH File Transfer Protocol provides a secure connection to transfer and traverse the file system on local and remote systems.

-- FTPS – It’s a secure File Transfer Protocol, TLS support and SSL are added here, we are not using secure shell based protocol.
+- FTPS – It’s a secure File Transfer Protocol; TLS support and SSL are added here; we are not using a secure shell-based protocol.

-- SMB – Server Message Block, is used by windows, allows computers within the same network to share files.
+- SMB – Server Message Block, used by Windows, allows computers within the same network to share files.

 c.
 Email Protocols

-- SMTP – Simple Mail Transfer Protocol, is a push protocol to send an email and Post Office Protocol or Internet Message Access Protocol is used to retrieve those at the receiver side.
-It is implemented at the application layer.
+- SMTP – Simple Mail Transfer Protocol is a push protocol to send an email, Post Office Protocol, or Internet Message Access Protocol, which is used to retrieve those at the receiver side.
+The application layer implements it.

 d.
 Management Protocols

-- Telnet – It is used on the internet and LAN for bilateral text communication, it uses a virtual terminal connection.
+- Telnet – This tool allows two-way text communication on the internet and LAN using a virtual terminal connection.

-- SNMP – Simple Network Management Protocol, is used for collecting and organizing information about devices in the network and modify the information.
+- SNMP – Administrators use the Simple Network Management Protocol to collect and organize information about network devices and modify the gathered data.

 e.
 Media Protocols

-- RTP – Real-time transport protocol, is used for audio and video communication over the network.
+- RTP – The real-time transport protocol transmits audio and video content over a network.

-We took a superficial idea of the kind of network protocols available and what they have to offer us.
-How DNS server works and helps in address resolution, IPv4, IPv6 along with some other protocols were discussed.
+We took a simple idea of the kind of network protocols available and what they have to offer us.
+We discussed how the DNS server operates and aids in address resolution and its involvement with IPv4, IPv6, and other protocols.

 This has been a guide to What is Networking Protocols.
-Here we discussed the concepts, different types of Networking Protocols.
-You can also go through our other suggested articles to learn more-
+Here we discussed the concepts and different types of Networking Protocols.
+You can also go through our other suggested article to learn more –